sdecandelario/mastermind/README.md

 * [Rector](https://getrector.com/): This one is super-useful, not only to make quick adaptations of the code but also to make library and framework migrations
 * [SonarCloud|SonarQube](sonarcloud.io): A tool that can be deployed on our systems or live in the cloud, notify about low coverage, technical debt or some security issues
 * [PHP MD](https://phpmd.org/): This one lost a bit of popularity lately, but in his time was a good choice also, another tool to review cyclomatic complexity and some code improvements
-* [ESLint](https://eslint.org/): Used in the javascript ecosystem, not used but hear is one of the most useful tools to clean and addapt code
+* [ESLint](https://eslint.org/): Used in the javascript ecosystem, not used but hear is one of the most useful tools to clean and adapt code
 * [PyLint](https://pylint.readthedocs.io/en/latest/): Linter for python code

 There are a lot of other tools, for the different languages and platforms.